enricocid/GROMACS_compilation_pymol_install_win64/README.md

 **5) Generate build files**

-- Be sure to se cl.exe is the MSVC++ compiler:
+- Be sure to set cl.exe as the MSVC++ compiler:
 ```
 $ set CC=cl
 $ set CXX=cl